Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 ```
 {:.no-copy-code}

-## 5. Enable key authentication
+## 5. Enable authentication

-Authentication is the process of verifying that a requester has permissions to access a resource.
+Authentication is the process of verifying that the requester has permissions to access a resource.
 As its name implies, API gateway authentication authenticates the flow of data to and from your upstream services.

 ### Enable Key Auth plugin